-The Master module in conjunction with a dual double solenoid valve adapter has special features to achieve a PLd safety reliability level in accordance with ISO standard 13849-1.
-The safety system is designed to avoid unintentional Tool release, integrating the non-contact safety switch, two pneumatically interconnected solenoid valves, dual relays, and two cross monitoring processors into the safety circuit.
-Refer to the dual double solenoid valve adapter manual for detailed information on the dual double solenoid valve functionality.
+The safety system is designed to avoid unintentional Tool release, by integrating a non-contact safety switch, (2) pneumatically interconnected solenoid valves, dual relays, and (2) cross monitoring processors into the safety circuit.

-The two cross monitoring processors in the Master module will determine, based on the status of all the safety related inputs and outputs, when it is safe to execute an Unlatch command.
-The processors are linked by hardwired I/O. If one processor detects a condition that differs from the other processor, its control logic will declare a fault preventing the unlatch output.
-When the Tool is positioned safely in the tool stand or storage location, the safety switch outputs will close the V1 and V2 relays allowing the Unlatch command to pass from the Application Processors to the solenoid valves.
+The (2) cross monitoring processors in the Master module determine, based on the status of all the safety related inputs and outputs, when it is safe to execute an Unlatch command.
+The processors are linked by hardwired I/O. If one processor detects a condition that differs from the other processor, its control logic declares a fault preventing the Unlatch output.
+When the Tool is positioned safely in the tool stand or storage location, the safety switch outputs close the V1 and V2 Relays that allows the Unlatch command to pass from the Application Processors to the solenoid valves.